beeva-arturomartinez/beeva-best-practices/devops/git/README.md

 ```

 #### git branch
 It lets users can create, list, rename and delete branches.
-A branch stands for an independent line of development but is just pointers to commits.
+A branch stands for an independent line of development but is just pointer to commits.

 ``` sh